Erectile Dysfunction (ED, Impotence) (cont.)

 How does erection occur?

 Erection begins with sexual stimulation.
-Sexual stimulation can be tactile (for example, by touching the penis) or mental (for example, by having sexual fantasies).
+Sexual stimulation can be tactile (for example, by a partner touching the penis or by masturbation) or mental (for example, by having sexual fantasies, viewing porn).
 Sexual stimulation or sexual arousal generates electrical impulses along the nerves going to the penis and causes the nerves to release nitric oxide, which in turn increases the production of cyclic GMP (cGMP) in the smooth muscle cells of the corpora cavernosa.
 The cGMP causes the smooth muscles of the corpora cavernosa to relax and allow rapid blood flow into the penis.
 The incoming blood fills the corpora cavernosa, making the penis expand.

 How is erection sustained?